Best salon spa funding

 What mattersGoing to one funderThe Broker Shop

-Understands hybrid salon revenueOften notLenders built for beauty businesses
+Understands hybrid salon revenueOften notFunders built for beauty businesses

-Finances high-ticket equipment (lasers)Big down payment, if at allSpecialty equipment lenders, low down
+Finances high-ticket equipment (lasers)Big down payment, if at allSpecialty equipment funders, low down

-If your model trips their boxDeclinedRouted to a salon-friendly lender
+If your model trips their boxDeclinedRouted to a salon-friendly funder

-Your salon's model is fundable — at the right lender
+Your salon's model is fundable — at the right funder

-The Broker Shop puts your file in front of 50+ lenders at once, finds the ones that fund salons and spas, and negotiates the terms.
+The Broker Shop matches your file to the funders whose guidelines you meet, finds the ones that fund salons and spas, and negotiates the terms.
 Funded in 24-72 hours, free to you.

 What actually determines your cost